Incident Response Training

 This webinar includes the following information and more:

 - Importance of Network Diagrams: Students will learn the importance of creating and maintaining network topology diagrams.
-Students will also understand the importance of identifying data flows and storage, identifying remote access points and external connections, and network segmentation for security.
+Students will also understand the importance of identifying data flows and storage, identifying remote access points and external connections, and using network segmentation for security.

 - Key Guidance for Organizations: CISA provides guidance on what to include in network diagrams.